Care of a trail bike

 Unlike a road bike which you tend to ride very much as it came from the manufacturer, trail and enduro bikes are often modified to suit their owner’s height and weight.
 When bought new, the bikes are usually supplied with handlebars for the road which are too low for trail riding.
 If you swap the bars for ones a little higher, the cables should be OK, but if using bar risers, you may find you need to obtain longer throttle and clutch cables.

-Not all enduro bikes have fans on their radiators (particularly older bikes, such as DRZ400) so bear in mind if riding in very slow conditions or when waiting at gates, it may overheat.
+If you ride an older enduro bike, you may not have a fan on your radiator (e.g. DRZ400) so bear in mind if riding in very slow conditions or when waiting at gates, it may overheat.

 If your bike needs lowering, it is worth having it done professionally in order to keep the good handling you bought the bike for.
 Lowering one end without the other can make a bike ride very strangely!

 Most trail riders use enduro tyres, but some favour road legal motocross, trials or dualsport.
 If you are doing a lot of mud, a hard tyre with chunky knobbles will be good on the trail, but terrible on the tarmac road especially if it is wet.
 If you are riding on a lot of gravel or rock, you may prefer trials or dualsport tyres.
-If you fear having a puncture, you may prefer to have mousses fitted, but they are not road legal.
+If you fear having a puncture, mousses might be good but they are not road legal.
 With mousses it is advised that you make sure wheels are off the ground between rides so that the mousses don’t get flat spots.
 Be aware that mousses will overheat and break up if you ride fast on tarmac for more than a few miles.

 Modern enduro bikes are lightweight, and their stands are only designed to support the bike.
 It may break if you get on and off with the stand down, so it is worth getting used to putting it up before you get on, and after you get off.